MicrosoftDocs/learn/learn-pr/azure/monitor-azure-vm-using-diagnostic-data/includes/2-monitor-vm-health.md

 ## Guest OS, client workload, and application monitoring

-VM clients are the operating system, workloads, and applications that a VM runs, and Azure Monitor can monitor their operation and performance.
-To collect metrics and logs from the guest OS and client workloads and applications, you install the Azure Monitor Agent on the VM and set up a data collection rule (DCR).
+VM clients are the operating systems, workloads, and applications that an Azure VM runs.
+To collect metrics and logs from guest OS and client workloads and applications, you set up a data collection rule (DCR) that installs the Azure Monitor Agent and collects data on the VM clients.

 DCRs define what data to collect and where to send that data.
 You can send data to Azure Monitor Logs and Azure Monitor Metrics.
 Azure Monitor Metrics can store only metrics data, but Azure Monitor Logs can store both metrics and performance counters.

 ### VM Insights

-VM Insights is a feature in Azure Monitor that helps get you started monitoring your client VM.
-Collecting and monitoring client performance counters with VM Insights provides the following benefits:
+VM Insights is a feature in Azure Monitor that helps get you started monitoring your VM clients.
+By using VM Insights, you get:

 - Simplified Azure Monitor Agent onboarding to enable monitoring a VM's guest OS and workloads.
-- A preconfigured DCR that collects the most common performance counters for Windows and Linux.
+- A preconfigured DCR that monitors and collects the most common performance counters for Windows and Linux.
 - Predefined trending performance metrics charts and workbooks from the VM's guest OS.
 - A set of predefined workbooks that show collected VM client metrics over time.
-- Optional collection of the processes running on the VM, dependencies with other services, and a dependency map that displays interconnected components with other VMs and external sources.
+- Optionally, collection of processes running on the VM, dependencies with other services, and a dependency map that displays interconnected components with other VMs and external sources.

 VM Insights creates a DCR that sends client VM performance counters to Azure Monitor Logs.
 Because the DCR sends its metrics to Azure Monitor Logs, you don't use Metrics Explorer to view the metrics data that VM Insights collects.

 Predefined VM Insights workbooks show performance, connections, active ports, traffic, and other collected data from one or several VMs.
 You can view VM Insights data directly from a single VM, or see a combined view of multiple VMs to view and assess trends and patterns across VMs.
 You can edit the prebuilt workbook configurations or create your own custom workbooks.

-VM Insights is especially useful for exploring overall VM usage when you don't yet know the metric of primary interest.
-Unlike other usage analytics tools, VM Insights workbooks let you combine multiple kinds of visualizations and analyses, such as CPU utilization, disk space, memory, and network dependencies.
+VM Insights is especially useful for exploring overall VM usage and performance when you don't yet know the metric of primary interest.
+Unlike other usage analytics tools, VM Insights workbooks combine multiple kinds of visualizations and analyses, such as CPU utilization, disk space and IOPS, available memory, and bytes sent and received.

 ### Client event log data

 VM Insights creates a DCR that collects a specific set of performance counters.
-To collect other data, such as event logs, you can create a separate DCR that specifies the data you want to collect from the VM.
+To collect other data, such as event logs, you can create a separate DCR that specifies the data you want to collect from the VM and where to send it.

 Azure Monitor Agent DCRs can send client performance counter data to both Azure Monitor Metrics and Azure Monitor Logs, but you can send event log data only to Azure Monitor Logs.
 Azure Monitor stores and analyzes logs in a Log Analytics workspace, where you can access them by using log queries written in Kusto Query Language (KQL).